echarlie/herbstluftwm-scripts/README.md

 (note, it may be desireable to add some lock commands in there too)

-Just as a demonstration of the limitations of these scripts, there is this:
+Another useful example

     herbstclient load `free-tag.sh` "`herbstclient dump`"

-Ideally, this would move the current layout (and associated windows) to the next free tag, but instead it drops it back on the same tag.
+This moves the current layout (and associated windows) to the next free tag.

-##Links
+## Links

 - http://thedarnedestthing.com/herbstluftwm
   - This (with 3 companion posts) is my favourite demonstration of the power of scripting herbst.